-There are very few countries in the world that have such a rich history, and in this post, you’ll discover the top 25 best things to do in Egypt.
+There are very few countries in the world that have such a rich history dating back thousands of years ago.

 1. Great Pyramid of Giza